 Bridal Shower Tips

-A Bridal Shower is a special occasion but can be overwhelming for the host if not properly organized.
+A Bridal Shower is a special occasion but can be overwhelming for the hostess if not properly organized.

 - Always set a budget and make every effort not to exceed it.